Varied flow trail for the Kaisereggbahnen in Schwarzsee

 MANY OPTIONS, MANY GAMES, LOTS OF VARIETY: THE “BIKE FLOWTRAIL SCHWARZSEE”

-The blue Flow Trail offers plenty of variety and a wide range of features.
-Where possible, the trail is designed to accommodate multiple difficulty levels.
+The Flow Trail offers a wide variety of features.
+Where possible, the trail is designed to accommodate a variety of difficulty levels.
 Large, beginner-friendly banked turns with wide entrances and exits, waves, and easy elements are ideal for beginners and families.
 At the same time, many challenging red to black features are optionally included.
-Advanced riders can look forward to a jump line, various doubles, drops, and tables – for fun, for pulling off, and for plenty of airtime.
+Advanced riders can look forward to a jump line, various doubles, drops, and tables – for fun, for shoving, and for plenty of airtime.
 However, everything can be bypassed or rolled.
-The intuitive course and overall difficulty are kept blue – so the trail remains equally attractive for beginners and experienced mountain bikers.
+The intuitive course and overall difficulty are red in the upper section and blue later on – thus ensuring the trail remains equally attractive for beginners and experienced mountain bikers.

 STEEP AND WET: SPECIAL FEATURES AND CHALLENGES DURING CONSTRUCTION